ESACode/Video-Game-Library-and-Wish-List/README.md

 # Video-Game-Library-and-Wish-

 This app is a combination library and wish list app for video games.
-The user can experiment with a sample library populated with content, or create any number of their own.
+The user can experiment with a sample library that is already populated with content, or create any number of their own.
 They can also use a recommendation feature that will suggest games to add to a wish list of their own based on the type of games they say they are interested in.
-Any user created libraries can be both saved and edited.
+Any user created libraries can be saved.

 5 Code Louisville Project requirements this webpage will satisfy are: